July 2025 Central Texas floods: FEMA response times

-CNN reported that U.S. Secretary Kristi Noem implemented a policy by which every contract and grant over $100,000 now requires her personal sign-off before any funds can be released: "For FEMA, where disaster response costs routinely soar into the billions as the agency contracts with on-the-ground crews, officials say that threshold is essentially 'pennies', requiring sign-off for relatively small expenditures."
+CNN reported that Secretary of Homeland Security Kristi Noem implemented a policy by which every contract and grant over $100,000 now requires her personal sign-off before any funds can be released: "For FEMA, where disaster response costs routinely soar into the billions as the agency contracts with on-the-ground crews, officials say that threshold is essentially 'pennies', requiring sign-off for relatively small expenditures."
 The policy also meant that, in the face of the incoming flood, FEMA officials couldn't pre-position Urban Search and Rescue crews from the teams stationed regionally across the country, as they needed Noem's approval before sending those additional assets.
 "Noem didn't authorize FEMA's deployment of Urban Search and Rescue teams until Monday, more than 72 hours after the flooding began, multiple sources told CNN".
 CNN and others also reported that during the floods, many emergency calls to FEMA were not answered due to a lack of personnel, as Noem had not renewed the contracts with the four call centers fielding most of the calls.
 The call centers also help survivors access various kinds of assistance, including an emergency $750 payment for immediate needs, such as food.
 Democrats on the House Committee on Oversight and Government Reform wrote that it took her until July 7 to approve the deployment of FEMA's search-and-rescue teams.
 Noem dismissed CNN's reporting as "fake news" and "absolutely trash".
 (Note: CNN's report on FEMA's delayed response to the flood is based on anonymous sources.
 Snopes declared, "It was not possible to independently verify CNN's reporting as of this writing; therefore, we cannot rate the accuracy of this report."
 Snopes points out that after a June 18 CNN article on the policy itself, "Federal News Network, a publication for federal employees, published a report corroborating CNN's reporting."
 That story also quoted anonymous officials, but one of them confirmed in a post on LinkedIn that he had spoken to CNN.
 "In McLaughlin's email to Snopes, the DHS spokesperson did not deny CNN and Federal News Network's reporting, but she also did not directly confirm it.")
 A former FEMA administrator and a democratic congresswoman both criticized the need for executive approval, which, according to CNN, delayed the implementation of relief and rescue efforts.